vishnuvk0/INTERVIEW-Patient-Data-API/README.md

-# INTERVIEW-Patient-Data-API

 # **Implementation** Details

 Today we will be building a simple backend wrapper API around the EHR API found here:

 [API Docs](https://apidocs.healthjump.com/)

-Please implement the following using NodeJS and React (or your favorite frontend framework of choice).
+Please implement the following using NodeJS.
 Feel free to work with JS or TS.

+**The backend implimentation is most important here.** If we don't get to the front end that is fine.
+But if we do please use React.

 ## Backend API